josefmonje/html-css-and-basic-bootstrap/chapter2.md

 * Bootstrap works by using pre-made css classes and applying them to your HTML

 ### Next:
-* JavaScript is used to program the behavior of web pages
+* Learn the basics of JavaScript